coremartin/StealthSigner/README.md

 ## Current focus

 Right now the codebase is focused on the collector/adapter layer.
 Future work will expand into alert delivery and history playback.

+The latest layer adds a volatility scoring engine so the collector batches can be ranked.
+A `ScoreEngine` ingests the recent history, computes platform-specific base/priority volatility, and emits a confidence score along with a calm/watch/urgent interpretation.
+That output will feed the next CLI hook so the solo maintainer can decide when to push sensitive transactions without needing a full analytics stack.